mayconfmelo/min-manual/README.md

 ## Description

-Generate modern manuals without loosing the simplicity of old manpages.
+Generate modern manuals without losing the simplicity of old manpages.
 This package draws inspiration from old manuals while adopting the facilities of modern tools, like Markdown and documentation embedded in comments.
-The design aims to be sober: a minimal informative header, technical text in confortable fonts and well-formatted code examples.
+The design aims to be sober: a minimal informative header, technical text in comfortable fonts and well-formatted code examples.